payu-india/CMS-Chatbot/reference/Tokenization/collect-payments-save-card/using-network-tokens-moto.md

 * Merchant has the card token, TAVV (Cryptogram), and the last four digits of the card
 * The token could be created by the merchant or through another partner
 * Transactions that are exempt from 2FA as per RBI guidelines for MOTO payments
+* For now, PayU is only supporting direct token cards in the request from the merchant

 > 📘 Note
 >